-Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at the close of the fiscal year by \$146.9 million (net position), an increase of \$5.9 million or 4.2%.
+Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at the close of the fiscal year by \$151.5 million (net position), an increase of \$4.5 million or 3.1%.
 This increase in net position is primarily due to increases in assets and reduction of liabilities as a result of operations.

-Operating revenues of \$43.7 million increased by 0.7%, primarily due to an increase in toll revenues (0.2%) and rental revenues (33.0%).
-Operating expenses of \$31.6 million increased by 26.3% primarily due to schedule changes in planned Expressway System preservation and capital maintenance projects.
+Operating revenues of \$37.1 million decreased by 15.2%, primarily from a significant decrease in traffic volume due to the novel coronavirus ("COVID-19") pandemic (13.7%) and rental revenues (93.4%) due to the transfer of Main Street operations to the City of Richmond, Virginia.
+Operating expenses of \$26.0 million decreased by 17.7% primarily due to schedule changes in planned Expressway System preservation and capital maintenance projects and lower depreciation.